How to Stop Creditor Calls After a Bankruptcy

 When you filed your bankruptcy case, you had a powerful tool in your arsenal.
 The “automatic stay” went into effect the moment you filed your case.
 It was an injunction that prohibited your creditors from taking any action to collect your debts while you were in bankruptcy.
-They couldn’t:
+They are not allowed to:

 You should have noticed an almost immediate and substantial drop in these activities almost as soon as you filed.
 Some creditors, especially small “mom and pop” shops and, conversely, large bureaucratic organizations, have trouble integrating the bankruptcy notices and the fact that you filed into their systems.
 It can take time, and sometimes, action by your bankruptcy attorney or even sanctions by the bankruptcy court to impress upon the creditor the seriousness of the proceedings and the need to stop the harassment.

-Sometimes clients will overlook the continued collection activity during the case, assuming that it will stop or that it has no meaning and isn’t worth the effort to correct.
-Unfortunately, those creditors are often the ones who don’t get the message at all, and when the discharge is entered, will still be attempting to get you to pay its discharged debt.
+Sometimes, clients may overlook the continued collection activity during the case, assuming that it will stop or that it has no meaning and isn’t worth the effort to correct the situation.
+Unfortunately, those creditors are often the ones who don’t get the message at all, and when the discharge is entered, will still be attempting to get you to pay the discharged debt.

 The Discharge Injunction

 When the court enters your general discharge order, the automatic stay is converted into a permanent discharge injunction under 11 U.S.C. § 524.
 This means that the creditor whose debt has been discharged can no longer take action to collect that debt.
 But there are circumstances in which the creditor can continue to contact you and even attempt to collect the debt.